AngelGallegosE/Osiris/README.md

 File's description:

- All PDF's are saved in you Downloads folder.
+ All PDF's are saved in your Downloads folder.

 ## To Use
 **Clone and run for a quick way to see Osiris in action.**